mars0i/majure/doc/tips.md

 `deftype` is so much faster than `defrecord` in Students.
-Since such hashtable lookups are common in MASON, the lesson is that if you need a named class that doesn't extend a class, you have to decide whether you'd rather have the speed of `deftype` or the the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).
+Since such hashtable lookups are common in MASON, the lesson is that if you need a named class that doesn't extend a class, you have to decide whether you'd rather have the speed of `deftype` or the additional functionality of `defrecord` (e.g. the ability to initialize new instances from Clojure maps).